osxmidi/LinVst/README.md

 Occasionally other dlls might need to be overridden such as gdiplus.dll etc

+Winetricks https://github.com/Winetricks/winetricks can make overriding dll's easier.

+For the above dll overrides

+winetricks vcrun2013

+winetricks vcrun2015

+winetricks wininet

+winetricks gdiplus

+Winetricks also has a force flag --force ie winetricks --force vcrun2013

-For details about overriding a dll, see the next section (Wine Config).
+For details about overriding dll's, see the next section (Wine Config).

 ------